karmi/rails-deployment-setups-sprinkle/README.markdown

     $ bundle install

+Copy the `deploy.example.rb` file and provide the connection details to your server (SSH user, server IP):

+    $ cp deploy.example.rb deploy.rb

-Then you can setup a server by passing a recipe to the `sprinkle` tool:
+Then, you can setup a server by passing a recipe to the `sprinkle` tool:

-    $ bundle exec sprinkle --script=3-rails-stack-passenger.rb <HOSTNAME>
+    $ bundle exec sprinkle --script=3-rails-stack-passenger.rb

 The installation of an Apache/Passenger stack takes about 15 minutes on a Ubuntu 10.04 Server running inside VMWare (2 cores, 512MB RAM, 2GB HDD) on a Mac Book Air.